A&M Tissot, Vin Jaune Les Bruyères, Arbois, Jura

 Description

 Tissot, Vin Jaune Les Bruyères , Jura .
-In 2011, Stéphane succeeded for the first time in making clearly different Vin Jaunes from 6 different Jura terroirs - unique!
-Tissot wanted to show that terroir also matters in oxidative upbringing.
-And he succeeded!
+In 2011, Stéphane succeeded for the first time in creating distinctly different Vin Jaunes from six different Jura terroirs—unique!
+Tissot wanted to demonstrate that terroir does indeed matter in oxidative aging.
+And he succeeded brilliantly!

-Normally the idea is that oxidation will destroy every nuance of a terroir or grape variety.
-Think of many natural wines where you can no longer recognize the grape at all.
-Vin Jaune may only be made from the grape variety Savagnin (aka Traminer).
+Normally, the idea is that oxidation destroys every nuance of a terroir or grape variety.
+Think of many natural wines where the grape variety is completely unrecognizable.
+Vin Jaune may only be made from the Savagnin (aka Traminer) grape variety.

-This Tissot, Vin Jaune Les Bruyères, from 2016, is full and round, with a salty edge.
-Great wine!
-Lush single malt tones.
-The acidity is more noticeable here with salty tones like in Islay malt whiskies.
-Furthermore hazelnut, almond, dried fruit, such as apricot and dates.
+This Tissot, Vin Jaune Les Bruyères, from 2016, is full-bodied and rounded, with a salty edge.
+A magnificent wine!
+Lush single malt notes.
+The acidity is more prominent here, with salty notes, similar to those of Islay malt whiskies.
+Also present are hazelnut, almond, and dried fruit such as apricot and dates.

 - Serving: 12 °C